-- A1.1 The Regulations must be: - a. clearly understood by students and other stakeholders; - b. reflect the requirements and expectations of the Office for Students (OfS) and Quality Assurance Agency (QAA); - c. ensure objectivity through the involvement of suitably qualified independent people in the processes of awarding and of assessment. - A1.2 These principles reflect the commitment of the Corporation of the College to place students at the centre of the higher education process.
-Through the annual review process students, and other foundation degree stakeholders, are able to inform the development of the Regulations to ensure that they are understandable, comprehensive, fair, and satisfy the requirements of the QAA and relevant Professional Statutory & Regulatory Body accreditation (PSRBs).
+A1.1 The Regulations must be:

+- a. clearly understood by students and other stakeholders; - b. reflect the requirements and expectations of the Office for Students (OfS) and Designated Quality Body (DQB); and - c. objective through the involvement of suitably qualified independent people in the processes of awarding and of assessment. - A1.2 These principles reflect the commitment of the Corporation of the College to place students at the centre of the higher education process.
+Through the annual review process, students, and other foundation degree stakeholders, are able to inform the development of the Regulations to ensure that they are understandable, comprehensive, fair, and satisfy the requirements of the DQB and relevant Professional Statutory & Regulatory Body accreditation (PSRBs).